-Nearly all new heavy-duty highway diesel engines starting with the 2007 model year in the U.S. are equipped with diesel particulate filters to comply with EPA emission standards for diesel PM.
+All new heavy-duty highway diesel engines starting with the 2007 model year in the U.S. and Canada are equipped with diesel particulate filters to comply with U.S. EPA and Canadian emission standards for diesel PM.

 Selective Catalytic Reduction (SCR) and Lean NOx Adsorber Catalysts for Diesel Engines